 If you have a healthy mouth, you're probably not used to thinking about your gums.
 They fit snugly around your teeth and don't cause you pain or any other issues.
-But when the distance between the gum tissue and its attachment to the tooth only one to three millimetres in depth.
-But gum disease can lead to deeper spaces around your teeth called periodontal pockets, and if untreated, these pockets can lead to tooth loss.
-With early diagnosis and treatment, you can keep your teeth for a lifetime!
+But when the distance between your gum tissue and your teeth starts to widen in depth, it's a sign of gum disease.
+Gum disease can lead to deeper spaces around your teeth called periodontal pockets, and if untreated, these gum pockets can lead to tooth loss.
+But with early diagnosis and treatment, you can keep your teeth for a lifetime!
 Let's go over how periodontal pockets form, how they're diagnosed, your treatment options, and preventive measures you can take at home.

-The bacteria in your mouth is not regularly cleaned out, it will lead to the buildup of plaque (biofilm) on your teeth, especially around the edges of where your gums attach around the neck of your tooth.
+When the bacteria in your mouth is not regularly cleaned out, it will lead to the buildup of plaque (biofilm) on your teeth, especially around the edges of where your gums attach around the neck of your tooth.
 If not removed, this plaque eventually hardens into tartar, which you can't brush off on your own.
-You'll need a dentist or dental hygienist removing it during a professional cleaning appointment.
-Ultimately, the toxins from this bacteria continue to form on the tartar and can cause inflammation in your gum tissue, creating a condition referred to as gingivitis, the first stage of periodontal disease.
+You'll need a dentist or dental hygienist to remove it during a professional cleaning appointment.
+When left untreated, the toxins from bacteria will ultimately continue to adhere to your hardened tartar and cause inflammation in your gum tissue.
+This will create a condition referred to as gingivitis, the first stage of periodontal disease.

-If you're experiencing any of the warning signs of gum disease – such as bad breath, bleeding, red and swollen gums, or receding gum tissue.
-In that case, it's imperative to have your dental professional examine your mouth following this discovery.
-Beyond a visual assessment of your gum tissue, your dentist will measure the pocket depth around each tooth with a periodontal probe, allowing them to determine the presence of periodontal disease or how far it has progressed.
+Suppose you're experiencing any warning signs of gum disease, such as bad breath, bleeding, red and swollen gums, or receding gum tissue.
+In that case, it's imperative to have your dental professional examine your mouth.
+Beyond a visual assessment of your gum tissue, your dental professional will measure the pocket depth around each of your teeth with a periodontal probe.
+This allows them to determine the presence of periodontal disease and how far it has progressed.

-Like many oral health issues, the first step in treating gum disease is to see your dental professional and have your teeth professionally cleaned; this is sometimes called scaling and root planing.
-By removing all tartar and plaque from your teeth and underneath your gums, the gums can heal and tighten around the tooth again.
-If there is no significant bone loss, this may be the only treatment you'll need.
-However, in cases where deep periodontal pockets still remain, your dentist may recommend a surgical treatment to stabilise your periodontal condition.
-And once you've completed periodontal treatment, your dentist or periodontist will surely want to keep you on a more frequent cleaning schedule.
+Like many oral health issues, the first step in treating gum disease is to see your dental professional and have your teeth professionally cleaned.
+Also referred to as scaling and root planing, by removing the tartar and plaque buildup, this cleaning gives your gums a chance to tighten again around your teeth.
+If you have no significant bone loss, this may be the only treatment you need.
+However, in cases where deep pockets in your gums remain, your dental professional could recommend surgical treatment to stabilize your periodontal condition.